marciovrl/postman-newman/README.md

 ### Commands for running the tests on docker
 - Build docker image with tests: `docker-compose build test`
 - Run test on the docker: `docker-compose up test`

+## Report

+### Local report
+After running the tests a report in HTML is automatically generated and stored in `results/report.html`.

 ## Links